renjiewang888/LitePIG/README.md

 from signal.gensignal import gen_signal_fre
 import Cosmology
 ```
-The we"ll set up the parameters of GW
+Then we"ll set up the parameters of GW
 ```
 #assume a signal
 z=1